 - figurines or action figures;

-- clothespins, pipe cleaners, construction paper, or mix of other simple craft supplies;
+- clothespins, pipe cleaners, construction paper, or a mix of other simple craft supplies;

 - aquadoodle products;